 Michigan Alternative Teacher Certification

 Michigan’s Alternate Route to Interim Teaching (MARITC) process allows candidates who have a bachelor’s degree but have not completed a teacher preparation program to be hired as a teacher while completing the certification requirements.
 This career-switcher program provides pathways to completing a teacher preparation program while teaching full-time.
+Continue reading below to find out more about this option for teacher licensing in Michigan.

 Requirements for Alternative Certification